MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 # Upload on-premises content to SharePoint Online using PowerShell cmdlets

 > [!NOTE]
 >  *January 10, 2018* > The **SharePoint Migration Tool** is now available to help simplify your migration process.
-This new tool provides a wizard-like experience to guide you through the process of migrating either your SharePoint on-premises document libraries or your on-premises file shares, and move them to either SharePoint or OneDrive in Office 365.
+This new tool provides a wizard-like experience to guide you through the process of migrating either your SharePoint on-premises document libraries or your on-premises file shares, and move them to either SharePoint or OneDrive in Microsoft 365.
 It is available to all Microsoft 365 users. > To download the tool, go to: [SharePoint Migration Tool](https://spmtreleasescus.blob.core.windows.net/install/default.htm)

 > [!IMPORTANT]
-> Currently, the SharePoint Migration Tool is not available for users of Office 365 operated by 21Vianet in China.
+> Currently, the SharePoint Migration Tool is not available for users of Microsoft 365 operated by 21Vianet in China.

-This is a step-by-step guide about how to use the SharePoint Online Migration PowerShell cmdlets to migrate content from an on-premises file share to Office 365.
+This is a step-by-step guide about how to use the SharePoint Online Migration PowerShell cmdlets to migrate content from an on-premises file share to Microsoft 365.

 SharePoint Online Migration PowerShell cmdlets are designed to move on-premises content from file shares.
 Requiring minimal CSOM calls, it leverages Azure temporary BLOB storage to scale to the demand of large migration of data content.